opensearch-project/documentation-website/_api-reference/index-apis/component-template.md

 # Create or Update Component Template

-The Create Component Template API creates and updates a component template.
+The Create/update component template API creates and updates a component template.
 Component templates are pieces of index templates which mappings, index settings, and aliases.

 An index template can be constructed from multiple component templates.
 To incorporate a component template into an index template, you need to list it in the `composed_of` section of the index template.
 Component templates are only applied to newly created data streams and indexes that match the criteria specified in the index template.